Looking Closely at the Growth Curve for Groupon Inc. (GRPN)

-Groupon Inc. (NASDAQ:GRPN) went up by 5.41% from its latest closing price compared to the recent 1-year high of $31.15.
-The company’s stock price has collected 4.81% of gains in the last five trading sessions.
+Groupon Inc. (NASDAQ:GRPN) went down by -6.67% from its latest closing price compared to the recent 1-year high of $31.15.
+The company’s stock price has collected -14.01% of loss in the last five trading sessions.
 Barron’s reported on 06/02/22 that Groupon Shares Rally as Activist Reveals 9.9% Stake

 Is It Worth Investing in Groupon Inc. (NASDAQ :GRPN) Right Now?